-Side slopes
+Side Slopes

 Keep the side slopes flatter than a ratio of two horizontal to one vertical.
 Reduce the side slopes as needed to accommodate the equipment anticipated to be used for maintenance and tillage/harvesting equipment so that damage to the waterway is minimized.
+Use 6:1 as steepest slope to daylight parabolic shape.